 Note: Some animals may not be brought to Wisconsin.
 These are North American prairie dogs and the following African species: tree squirrels, rope squirrels, dormice, Gambian giant pouched rats, brush-tailed porcupines and striped mice.
-Others may require permits from the Department of Natural Resources.
+Some animals may require permits from the Department of Natural Resources.
+See